georgeeeee/PM2.5_of_US_counties/README.md

 ## Prototypes

 I’ve created a proof of concept visualization of this data.
-It's a ... and it shows ...
+It's a US map with counties and it shows the concentration of each county by the shade of color in a specific year.

 [![image](https://user-images.githubusercontent.com/18320430/94642072-20576f00-02b1-11eb-8f19-58447ba7f63a.PNG)](https://vizhub.com/georgeeeee/39e845953d7547e5b2b8aede08714d87?edit=files&file=index.js)

-(please put a screenshot of one or more visualizations of this dataset you already made, for previous assignments)

 ## Questions & Tasks